mclarke/php-oauth-client/README.md

     $ sh docs/configure.sh

+On Debian/Ubuntu you can create
 To initialize the database run:

     $ php docs/initDatabase.php

+# Apache Configuration
+The `configure.sh` script displays an example Apache configuration file, you can put the contents that are displayed on your screen in `/etc/httpd/conf.d/php-oauth-client.conf` on Fedora/RHEL/CentOS and in `/etc/apache2/conf.d/php-oauth-client.conf` on Debian/Ubuntu.
+Don't forget to restart Apache.

 # Configuration
 Registering applications is very easy.
 One constructs a JSON object that is